wolfadex/elm-open-api-cli/README.md

 - Start coding!
 - Run `npm run dev <path to oas spec>.json`
   - e.g. `npm run dev ./example/github-spec.json` will produce `generated/GitHub_v3_REST_API.elm`

-## Notes

-- This was setup with Nix, and I'm not a Nix expert.
-- This currently compiles everything into a single file.
-This isn't neessarily bad as Elm has live-code-inclusion, but it does make it harder to work with.
-Maybe we should compile to multiple modules?
-  - The GitHub Spec currently generates 120k+ loc, well below the ~1M loc limit for a module.

 ## Thank you